Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Treasure

 The statuette on the altar is an artifact called the [[5.
 Mechanics/Items/Icon Of Ravenloft (COS).md\|Icon of Ravenloft]] (see appendix C).
-Any evil creature that touches the statuette must make a DC 17 Constitution saving throw, taking 88 (`dice: 16d10|avg` (`16d10`)) radiant damage on a failed save, or half as much damage on a successful one.
+Any evil creature that touches the statuette must make a DC 17 Constitution saving throw, taking `dice: 16d10|avg` (`16d10`) radiant damage on a failed save, or half as much damage on a successful one.
 The statuette is safe for all creatures to handle once it is no longer in contact with the altar.

 Gustav's corpse wears a handsome, fur-lined black cloak embroidered with golden thread (worth 250 gp) and a suit of [[5.
 Mechanics/Items/Chain Mail.md\|chain mail]], both nonmagical.
 Gustav's black mace is a [[5.
 Mechanics/Items/Mace Of Terror.md\|mace of terror]].